yjp20/prism/docs/guides/errors.md

 This class of errors is returned when anything goes wrong in between your **valid** request and returning a suitable response

-### NO_COMPLEX_OBJECT_TEXT_PLAIN
+### NO_COMPLEX_OBJECT_TEXT

-**Message: Cannot serialise complex objects as text/plain** **Returned Status Code: `500`**
+**Message: Cannot serialise complex objects as text** **Returned Status Code: `500`**
-**Explanation:** This error occurs when the current request accepts the `text/plain` as the response content type and Prism decided to respond with that, but the schema associated with the selected response of the operation generated a non primive payload and Prism has no idea how to serialise it.
+**Explanation:** This error occurs when the current request accepts the `text/*` as the response content type and Prism decided to respond with that, but the schema associated with the selected response of the operation generated a non primive payload and Prism has no idea how to serialise it.

 ##### Example